SAP-samples/teched2025-DA266/README.md

 - Appropriate permissions to create secret scopes and shares in SAP Databricks.

 ## Exercises

-Provide the exercise content here directly in README.md using [markdown](https://guides.github.com/features/mastering-markdown/) and linking to the specific exercise pages, below is an example.

-1. **Start with the Exercise notebooks** to follow the guided workflow and implement each step yourself.
-2. **Refer to the Solution notebooks** for completed code and best practices.
-3. **Follow the notebook order** (as indicated by the numbering) for a logical progression from data understanding to publishing a data product.
-4. **Publishing to BDC**: The final notebook in each scenario demonstrates how to expose your results as a data product using Delta Sharing and the SAP BDC Connect SDK.

 - A. Sharing Data Products to SAP Databricks
     - Exercise
         - 01 Share_Data_Product_to_SAP_Databricks